Posted on 1 Comment

 Perhaps you realize this.

-And maybe you feel ready to try for a higher life.
+Maybe you feel ready to try for a higher life.

 (As Hafiz says – “You might as well attempt something real along this path.”)

-While the first “job” of this family will be to end loneliness, loneliness is not a requirement.
-We’ll ‘take you as you are.’
+(While the first “job” of this family will be to end loneliness, loneliness is not a requirement.
+We’ll ‘take you as you are.’)

 Let me tell you something about the qualities of the people I’m hoping will show up: